skudbude-dotcom/MAE-301-Project/README.md

 The no-AI baseline does not require an API key.
 If the file is in the main project folder, run: python3 pantrypal_noai.py

-If the file is inside the /mvp/src/ folder, run: python3 src/pantrypal_noai.py
 Then open a browser and go to: http://localhost:5000